Projekt-zur-Datenanalyse/surrogate-modeling-of-LJ-paramter-optimization/README.md

 Python libraries need to e installed by the user.
-Works on Apple M chips and CUDA devices.
+Works on Apple M chips.
+CUDA devices yet to be tested.